telerik/fiddler-everywhere-docs/collaboration.md

     - The **Save** option from the context menu of the [**Live Traffic** list]({%slug web-sessions-list%}#live-traffic-list).
     - The [context menu]({%slug web-sessions-list%}#context-menu-options), which allows you to export the captured traffic in various formats such as `SAZ`, `HTTPArchive`, `WCAT`, `MeddlerScript`, `cURLScript`, and others.

+Optionally, you can protect the saved session by enabling encryption and setting a password.
+Only users with the knowledge of the password will be able to open the password-protected session.
+Password-protected sessions are listed in the **Session** list with a lock icon.
+[Read more about encrypting saved entries...]({% slug saved-sessions-tab %}#encryptiing)

 ### Sharing Sessions

 To share a session with a collaborator: